The Time Machine: Big Finish

+Season 1, Episode 23 episode “Bark to the Future” airing in 1995 has titular character Wishbone as the Time Traveller.

 Film adaptations

 1949 BBC teleplay

 The first visual adaptation of the book was a live teleplay broadcast from Alexandra Palace on 25 January 1949 by the BBC, which starred Russell Napier as the Time Traveller and Mary Donn as Weena.
 No recording of this live broadcast was made; the only record of the production is the script and a few black and white still photographs.
 A reading of the script, however, suggests that this teleplay remained fairly faithful to the book.

 1960 film

 In 1960, the novella was made into a US science fiction film, also known promotionally as H.G.
 Wells's The Time Machine.
 The film starred Rod Taylor, Alan Young, and Yvette Mimieux.
 The film was produced and directed by George Pal, who also filmed a 1953 version of Wells's The War of the Worlds.
 The film won an Academy Award for time-lapse photographic effects showing the world changing rapidly.

 In 1993, Rod Taylor hosted Time Machine: The Journey Back reuniting him with Alan Young and Whit Bissell, featuring the only sequel to Mr. Pal's classic film, written by the original screenwriter, David Duncan.
 In the special were Academy Award-winners special effect artists Wah Chang and Gene Warren.